bhinton88/phase-1-project/README.md

 ## Acknowledgements

-A special thanks to Andrew Brooks for the yarnbook logo
+A special thanks to Andrew Brooks for the YarnBook logo